 Is CBD Psychoactive?
 Yes, it is!

-You may find yourself asking yourself "Is CBD psychoactive?" if you are new to CBD.
-This is more likely than not due to confusion created by CBD brands claiming their CBD isn't...
-When in reality, all CBD is psychoactive!
+You may be wondering, is CBD psychoactive?
+This is probably due to confusion created by CBD brands claiming their CBD isn't..

 26 January 2023